library(dplyr)

 for (stage in sleep_stages) {

-<- merged_data %>% filter(Sleep_Stage == stage)
+stage_data <- merged_data %>% filter(Sleep_Stage == stage)

-stage_data <- blandr.statistics(stage_data$Percentage_PSG, stage_data$Percentage_Headband)
+ba_stats <- blandr.statistics(stage_data$Percentage_PSG, stage_data$Percentage_Headband)

 # Append the Bland-Altman statistics object to the list with the stage name

-<- ba_stats
+ba_results[[stage]] <- ba_stats

 }